 Myself, Mark Waldrop, owner of Guitar Tex, also played in area bands in the 1960s before moving to New York City in 1969 where I played at many iconic, if not always glamorous venues like the Cafe Au Go Go, The Gaslight Cafe, and twice at The Fillmore East.
-In 1994 I attended Bryan Galloup’s Guitar building & repair school in Michigan and I’ve been doing it ever since, although most repairs are handled by Mr. Thurston these days.
+In 1994 I attended Bryan Galloup’s Guitar building & repair school in Michigan and I’ve been doing it ever since.

 We’re also about professional repair and restoration of fretted instruments, so keep reading for the whole story.